 During the colonoscopy, tissue samples of the inflammed colon can be taken for further testing.

-In our local Singapore population, UC is uncommon and occurs in 6 out of 100,000 individuals.
+In our local Singapore population, UC is uncommon and occurs in six out of every 100,000 individuals.

-It is important for you to understand that UC is a chronic disease and can remain inactive with careful medical attention and ongoing monitoring.
+It is important to understand that UC is a chronic disease but can remain controlled with careful medical attention and ongoing monitoring.